humblenginr/multiplayer-game-websockets/README.md

 This is not the efficient way of building a multiplayer game.
 This is game is based on **Authoritative server** architecture i.e The server takes care of updating the state of the game

-*Fully functional version of this will be deployed soon , i hope so 浪 *
+*Fully functional version of this will be deployed soon , i hope so 😅 *